vicajilau/pdf_combiner/README.md

 ## Notes
 - No additional configuration is required for Android, iOS, or MacOS.
 Ensure the necessary dependencies for file selection and permissions are added to your project.
-- For web, ensure the `assets/js/pdf_combiner.js` file path matches your project's folder structure.
-This script enables the plugin to handle PDF operations on the web platform.
+- Since version 3.2.1, the `pdf_combiner.js` script is automatically loaded in the web platform, making manual inclusion unnecessary for newer versions.